Ezequiel Tovar Player Props: Rockies vs. Brewers

 Ezequiel Tovar At The Plate

-- In 36 games this season (34.6%), Tovar has picked up an RBI, and in 10 of those games (9.6%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- In 35.2% of his games this year, Tovar has had at least one RBI.
+He's picked up more than one in 9.5% and driven in three or more of his team's runs in three contests.

-- He has scored in 42.3% of his games this year, with more than one run scored in 5.8%.
+- He has scored in 45 games this year (42.9%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.